 Section 5: Demonstrate activity in scholarly presentations at professional conferences, associations and learned societies and disseminates current knowledge to students.

 Section 6: Provide a letter of nomination describing the nominee's overall achievement and its significance from a department chair or institute/center/program director with an endorsement by the dean.

 Section 7: Include short vitae and any additional materials of support.
 (Maximum five pages)

 - Application must be for a single individual, joint/team applications are not accepted.

-- Assistant Professors may apply for the institutional-based award, the USF System award, and the Valerie D Riddle, M.D.
+- Assistant professors may apply for the institutional-based award, the university-wide award, and the Valerie D Riddle, M.D.
 Award in Health.
 Applicants will be awarded in a single category.

 - The Dr. Kathleen Moore Faculty Excellence Award is an equal opportunity award, although preference will be given to female candidates.